MCU Connection Guide

 restart_method: command

 - Each MCU must use a unique ID.
-Ensure the tool board ID differs from the main MCU and other devices.
+Ensure the toolboard ID is different from the main MCU and other devices.

-- MCU names can be fully customized (e.g.,
+- MCU names can be completely customized (e.g.,

 - RS232 devices must include the

-baud: 250000andrestart_method: commandparameters. - When configuring multiple tool boards, assign different names to each device for easy identification.
+baud: 250000andrestart_method: commandparameters. - When configuring multiple toolboards, set different names for each device for easy distinction.

 After completing the configuration, save and restart the Klipper service.